Estimated reading time: 5 minutes

 Every time you deliver a presentation, take notes immediately after to reflect on your own thoughts.

-Were there points throughout the discussion that you felt unprepared?
+Were there points throughout the discussion that you felt unprepared for?
 Is there something you wish would have come across more smoothly?

 These are important points to note and address before your next engagement.